Haagerup property and group-invariant percolation: Applications to Concrete Examples of Haagerup Groups

-\section{Isometry groups of Hyperbolic space: Proof of Theorem \ref{theorem5}}
+\subsection{Isometry Groups of Hyperbolic Space: Proof of Theorem \ref{theorem5}.}

-In this section we discuss a relevant class of examples in which the percolations constructed using Lemma \ref{lemma-GeneralConstruction} can be understood in a precise geometric sense.
+In this section we discuss a relevant class of examples in which the percolations constructed using Theorem \ref{theorem-GeneralConstruction} can be understood in a precise geometric sense.
 These are finitely generated groups with a proper isometric action on real hyperbolic space.
-In dimension two, we use the additional geometric information to describe the number of infinite clusters completely, i.e.\ we prove Theorem \ref{theorem5} which, as a special case, yields that canonical Cayley graphs of co-compact Fuchsian groups admit invariant bond percolations with marginals arbitrarily close to $1$ but with exponential decay of the two-point function and infinitely many infinite clusters a.s.

-\subsection{Hyperbolic space as a space with measured walls.}
+\subsubsection{\bf Hyperbolic Space as a Space with Measured Walls.}

 The following observations are due to \cite[Section 3]{CMV04} building on work of Robertson \cite{R98}, see also \cite[Example 3.7]{CDH10} for the notation we adopt here.
 Let $\H^n$ be real $n$-dimensional hyperbolic space and let $\Isom(\H^n)$ be its isometry group.
 Let $\skriw_{\H^n}$ denote the set of all closed or open geometric half-spaces in $\H^n$ with boundary an isometric copy of $\H^{n-1}$.
 Each half-space defines a wall by partitioning the space into the half-space itself and its complement.
 The group $\Isom(\H^n)$ is unimodular, acts transitively on $\skriw_{\H^n}$ and the stabilizer of a given wall is unimodular.
 Thus $\skriw_{\H^n}$ carries a non-zero $\Isom(\H^n)$-invariant Borel measure $\mu_{\H^n}$.
 Note that the set $\skriw_{\H^n}(z,w)$ of walls separating two points $z,w\in\H^n$ is relatively compact, which implies $\mu_{\H^n}(\skriw_{\H^n}(z,w))<\infty$.
 Hence the $4$-tuple $(\H^n,\skriw_{\H^n},\skrib(\skriw_{\H^n}),\mu_{\H^n})$ defines a space with measured walls.
 By Crofton's formula \cite[Proposition 2.1]{R98}, there exists a constant $\lambda>0$ such that, for every $z,w\in\H^n$,